INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 # Manual for ALogTP
-Inspired by the approach of Leung (2020), we developed ALogTP, an accelerated version of LogTP, that applies to problems with a sparse structure. i.e. the utility function of each agent only depends on the direct connections.
+Inspired by the approach of Leung (2020), we develop ALogTP, an accelerated version of LogTP, that applies to problems with a sparse structure. i.e. the utility function of each agent only depends on the direct connections.
 We first apply `robust_links.m` and `combine.m` to figure out the links that are sure to be absent or built, which we call robustly absent or built links.
 Then we decompose the network into smaller ones with the